hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on submitting application to Decisive Farming♥♥
+2. Corgi working on submitting application to Revature♥♥
     - Corgi working on updating resume♥♥
     - Corgi working on writing email message♥♥